mlal83/Braydon/README.md

 ## Tools and Technology used

-HTML used for the main site content.
+- HTML used for the main site content.

-CSS used for design website.
+- CSS used for design website.

-JavaScript used for user interaction.
+- JavaScript used for user interaction.

-Python used for back-end programming.
+- Python used for back-end programming.

-Git for version control.
+- Git for version control.

-Bootstrap used alongside CSS to help build faster and help enhance user experience and responsiveness.
+- Bootstrap used alongside CSS to help build faster and help enhance user experience and responsiveness.

-Django used for Python framework.
+- Django used for Python framework.

-ElephantSQL for Postgres database.
+- ElephantSQL for Postgres database.

-Heroku was used to deploy the back-end.
+- Heroku was used to deploy the back-end.

-Cloudinary used for online static file storage.
+- Cloudinary used for online static file storage.

 ## Credits

 We would like to give a huge thanks to our facilitator David Calikes and our coding coaches Kevin and Martin at the Code institute for there exceptional guidance and support.
 I would also like to give a special thanks to my mentor Daisy who has supported me throughout my project

-Leonardo.ai was used to create our images for the website.

-chat gpt was used to enhance my knowledge, help with identifying bugs and assist with indenting issues
+Leonardo.ai was used to create our images for the website. chat gpt was used to enhance my knowledge, help with identifying bugs and assist with indenting issues https://www.learningaboutelectronics.com/Articles/ How-to-create-a-drop-down-list-in-a-Django-form.php Stackoverflow.com

-Miro was used for ideation for the front end and backend developement. https://www.learningaboutelectronics.com/Articles/ How-to-create-a-drop-down-list-in-a-Django-form.php Stackoverflow.com